CONSULTANT PLASTIC SURGEON

 What is septoplasty?

 During septoplasty surgery, the septum is straightened and repositioned to the middle of the nose.
-This procedure may include cutting and removing parts of the septum before reinserting them into the correction position.
+This procedure may include cutting and removing parts of the septum before reinserting them into the corrected position.
 A septoplasty can be performed by itself or often it can be combined with a rhinoplasty.

-"Surgeons who have the necessary training, expertise, and experience in reconstructive surgery are fit to perform cosmetic surgeries with excellent outcomes.
-Those surgeons only trained in aesthetic procedures will have much more difficulty doing the same.
+"Surgeons with the necessary training, expertise, and experience in reconstructive surgery are well-suited to perform cosmetic surgery with excellent outcomes.
+Those surgeons who are only trained in aesthetic procedures will have much more difficulty doing the same.
 The more tools and training in plastic surgery the surgeons have, the more qualified they are! "

 Who is a good candidate for septoplasty?